Your Tea Pot

 3. Turn off heat and let briefly cool, as black tea can be steeped with near-boiling water.
 Boil longer or add more cinnamon if a stronger cinnamon flavor is desired.

 4. Place black tea leaves into infuser of choice.
-This teapot is a great option.

 5. Steep with the cinnamon water for 4 minutes.